 Alright, you’ve now learned how to highlight text in the Gutenberg WordPress editor—so let’s walk through doing the same thing with the Classic editor.

-2. How to HTML Highlight Text in the Classic WordPress Editor
+3. How to HTML Highlight Text in the Classic WordPress Editor (Legacy)

-If you’re writing a blog post in the Classic WordPress editor and want to emphasize a particular section of text by highlighting it—that’s just as easy to do as it is in Gutenberg.
+If you’re writing a blog post in the Classic WordPress editor and want to emphasize a particular section of text by highlighting it — it’s just as easy as the HTML method in Gutenberg.

 Here’s a quick GIF (looped video demonstration) showing how to highlight text in WordPress via the Classic editor: